New Zealand is the world’s No.1 for ‘Starting a Business’ according to the World Bank’s 2013 rankings.

-If you’re looking to setup or buy a business, New Zealand is the easiest place in the world do it according to the World Bank’s survey covering the year to June 2011.
-They also say that, after Singapore and Hong Kong, we’re the easiest place in the world to do business.
+If you’re looking to set up or buy a business, New Zealand is about the easiest place in the world do it.
+In fact, we topped the rankings for ‘Starting a Business’ in the World Bank’s Doing Business survey in both 2012 and 2013.
+The survey also found that, after Singapore and Hong Kong, we’re the easiest place in the world to do business.

 Open for business